Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and spectrum

 \section{Scattering data and spectrum}

-For computing the interaction energy between plates due to the quantum vacuum fluctuations, it is necessary to characterize the normal modes of a scalar field whose dynamics is described by the action involving the Lagrangian density \eqref{lag}.
+The Casimir force between plates is due to the coupling between the quantum vacuum fluctuations of the electromagnetic field with the charged current fluctuations of the plates \cite{Lifshitz1956}.
+For distances between plates rather larger than any other length scale concerning the electric response of the plates, only the long wavelength transverse modes of the electromagnetic field are relevant to the interaction.
+They can be mimicked by the normal modes of a scalar field whose dynamics is described by the action

 Consider for simplicity a real massless scalar field $\phi$ confined between two parallel $(D-1)$-dimensional plates separated by a distance $b-a$ in the axis orthogonal to the plates, i.e. the $z$ axis.
-For isotropic and homogeneous plates, there exists a translational symmetry along the surface of the plates and the theory of free fields without boundaries is recovered for the parallel direction coordinates $\vec{x_\parallel} \in \mathbb{R}^{D-1}$.
-Splitting the spatial coordinate as $x=(\vec{x_\parallel},z)$ with $\vec{x_\parallel} \in \mathbb{R}^{D-1}$ and taking into account the Fourier decomposition of the field
+For isotropic and homogeneous plates, there exists a translational symmetry along the surface of the plates, and the theory of free fields without boundaries is recovered for the parallel direction coordinates $\vec{x_\parallel} \in \mathbb{R}^{D-1}$.
+Splitting the spatial coordinate as $x=(\vec{x_\parallel},z)$, with $\vec{x_\parallel} \in \mathbb{R}^{D-1}$ and taking into account the Fourier decomposition of the field

 the equation for the modes of the fluctuations field is given by the non-relativistic Schr\"odinger separable eigenvalue problem